Catallactic/catallactic-site/docs/whitepaper.md

 Additionally, the above requirements must be customized to every stage of the value chain and to each juridiction, undelying asset and utilities delivered, i.e. there must be a case by case analysis, but also a minimum set of requirements should be defined.
 From the list above we can collect the 7 challenges for cryptocommodities adoption in mainstream.

 We will discuss all the requirements that makes up a quality curency in the implementation section.

+### 4.6.
+CryptoCommodity Principles

+CryptoCommodities are built on clear principle of compliance, transparency, privacy, security and decentralization with the mission to provide a tool to bost real economy, in particular, in regions with financial exclusion.

 ### 5.5.
 The ideal underlying asset